Frechmatz/cl-synthesizer/README.md

 ### Environment

-**cl-synthesizer:make-environment** &key (sample-rate 44100) (channel-count 2) (home-directory nil)
+**cl-synthesizer:make-environment** &key (sample-rate 44100) (channel-count 2) (home-directory nil) (audio-device nil) (midi-device nil)

 Creates an environment.
 The environment defines properties such as the sample rate of the rack and the number of its audio output channels.
 An enviroment is a property list with the following keys:

 *   :sample-rate Sample rate of the synthesizer.
 *   :channel-count The number of line-out sockets exposed to rack modules and an audio output device.
 *   :home-directory The base output directory for wave files etc. Default value is the home directory of the current user.
-*   :audio-device The audio device to be instantiated when audio output is required.
+*   :audio-device An optional audio device to be instantiated when audio output is requested.
 For the format of this argument see function make-device.
-*   :midi-device The MIDI device to be instantiated when MIDI input is required.
+*   :midi-device An optional MIDI device to be instantiated when MIDI input is requested.
 For the format of this argument see function make-device.

 ### Rack